Art Gallery and Museum Studies MA

 We are also close to everything the rest of Yorkshire has to offer, from The Hepworth Wakefield to the National Science and Media Museum, Yorkshire Sculpture Park and the Brontë Parsonage Museum.
 We have close links with many of these cultural institutions to support your practical learning.

-You'll become a member of the Centre for Critical Studies in Museums, Galleries and Heritage and enjoy opportunities from networking events and links to alumni to conferences, seminars and reading groups.
+You'll enjoy opportunities to engage with and experience our rich research environment from networking events and links to alumni to conferences, seminars and reading groups.

 Course tutors include researchers with a background in collections, curatorial, education and engagement work: